paulfoley/Udacity_Nanodegree-Full_Stack/Fizz_Buzz/README.md

 ## Project Overview

-In this project, we will use [Google App Engine](https://cloud.google.com/appengine/) to create a simple Fizz Buzz](https://en.wikipedia.org/wiki/Fizz_buzz) simulator that allows us to have the answer key for playing the game.
+In this project, we will create a simple [Fizz Buzz](https://en.wikipedia.org/wiki/Fizz_buzz) simulator that allows us to have the answer key for playing the game.
+We will use [Google App Engine](https://cloud.google.com/appengine/) to deploy and host our application.

 ## Getting Started